hashicorp/terraform-cdk/.github/SUPPORT.md

 ## Enterprise/Commercial Support

-If you are an existing Terraform Enterprise or Terraform Cloud for Business customer, please submit a HashiCorp support request or email tf-cloud@hashicorp.support
+If you are an existing Terraform Enterprise or HCP Terraform for Business customer, please submit a HashiCorp support request or email tf-cloud@hashicorp.support